palmuuuu/cs338/eve.md

 In the Diffie-Hellman key exchange algorithm, the shared secret is the same because the two people combined values to reach the same resulting value, without ever exchanging the secret itself.

-#### Why This Wouldn't Work with Large Integers:
+#### Why This Wouldn't Work with Large Integers?

 This calculation that I have done is slower for larger numbers and can lead to overflow or extremely slow calculations.
 For example, the expression `7**82 % 97` can be slow because when you use `7**82`, Python computes $7^{82}$ directly.
 This involves calculating 7 multiplied by itself 82 times, which is computationally expensive as the exponent grows larger.
 The result can be an extremely large number that requires significant memory and processing power.
 Moreover, for very large exponents, the intermediate result of $7^{82}$ could become extremely large, leading to overflow issues in computer that do not handle big integers well.
 While Python does support arbitrary-precision integers, the computations still take longer for larger numbers.
 In addition, the operation `% 97` is performed only after calculating the full power, which means the full power is computed before any modular reduction is applied.
 This results in unnecessary calculations with large numbers.
-We should do modular instantly with powering in some ways.
+We should do modular instantly with powering in some ways, like property of exponentiation in modular arithmetic.
 So, in real-world applications, the numbers used in Diffie-Hellman (such as g and p) are much larger.
 Computing modular exponentiations for these large values requires specialized algorithms (like modular exponentiation algorithms, in python code is pow(x, y)) and significant power using for computer.

 ## RSA